-This light and creamy poke cake is infused with a lusciously delicious Dulce-de-leche and topped with a thick, generous layer of homemade chocolate ganache and toasted coconut flakes.
+Say hello to this delicious Vegan Chocolate Poke Cake With Whipped Chocolate Ganache Frosting!
+This vegan poke is infused with a lusciously rich filling and topped with a thick, generous layer of chocolate ganache and toasted coconut flakes.

 If you’re looking for the perfect chocolate cake, then this Vegan Chocolate Poke Cake With Whipped Chocolate Ganache Frosting is just for you!